JoshuaChu2004/joshuachu2004.github.io/dnd/_subclasses/theforceway.md

 | 17th       | Force Projection |

 ### Force Techniques
 Starting when you choose this tradition at 3rd level, you can manipulate the ki of objects and opponents without touching them.
-You may choose two techniques.
+You may choose two [Force Techniques](#force-techniques-list).
 When you gain a level in Monk, you may swap out one technique for another.
 <div class="break"> </div>
 As you gain levels, you will gain access to new techniques and may choose two additional techniques at 6th, 11th, and 17th level.